Selindek/spring-data-jpa-acl/acl/README.md

-# Spring Boot Data JPA ACL (for Spring Boot 2 - See SB1 branch for Spring Boot 1)
+# Spring Boot 2 Data JPA ACL (Spring Boot 1 is not supported )

 This package is an extension for Spring Data JPA.
 It provides a fast an easily customizable access-control system for projects using Spring Repositories.
 (Plus some useful extra features)